rreusser/loop-experiments/README.md

-# ndloops
+# loop-experiments

-> Experiments with code transformation
+> Experiments in code transformation for numerical javascript

 ### Goal